thebigfilecom/thebigfile-com-dev/submodules/interface-spec/spec/_attachments/interface-spec-changelog.md

 * conditions on envelope delegations have been revised (relaxed max number of delegations, restricted max number of targets per delegation, forbidden cycles in the delegation chain)
 * added a new optional field `senders` in envelope delegations (restricting users to which a delegation applies)
 * all `/request_status/<request_id>` paths must refer to the same `request_id` in a `read_state` request
-* IC protocol execution error conditions (such as failing `inspect_message` method of a canister) are returned as 200 HTTP responses with a cbor body describing the error (instead of 4xx or 5xx HTTP responses)
+* BIG protocol execution error conditions (such as failing `inspect_message` method of a canister) are returned as 200 HTTP responses with a cbor body describing the error (instead of 4xx or 5xx HTTP responses)

 ### 0.18.9 (2022-12-06) {#0_18_9}
 * Global timers